teamworktf/teamwork_server_beacon/README.md

 <sequence id>:<ip>:<port>:<community provider id>:<valid signature until>
 ```

-Public key to verify signature is present in `/tools/`.
+The public key to verify, as well as some examples to verify a signature is present in `/tools/`.
+There is also an online tool available [on this webpage](https://teamwork.tf/community/beacon/verify).

 ## How to install?